hkotek/hkotek.com/_posts/2025-02-22-science-engineering-mindset.md

 There are lots of other things I could add here.
 Briefly:
 - The general length of a project (in industry, you won't really have a project that's multi-year or even multi-quarter that's not well-defined and periodically re-assessed and re-scoped.
 Your academic projects can easily stretch into years with no one checking in on you; I don't know that that's such a good thing, though.)
+- Feedback loops (in industry, you'll mostly get feedback from internal people who want your project to succeed.
+They will often also help you fix whatever issue they are pointing out.
+In academia, feedback is often slower and is mostly external, from reviewers who aren't at all invested in your success and who are often just trying to find what's wrong with your work.
+I really *really* hated the nature of feedback in academia.)
 - Product orientation (in industry, if you're not on a pure research team, it may be harder to do something just because it's interesting)
 - Being tied to the product release schedule (a corollary of the above, though even for me that's not always been a constant.
 I've had roles that are more removed from the release cycle and ones that are very strongly tied to it)
 - Independence (I have lots of it in industry, I had lots of it in academia.
 Not everyone will, and it's a big trope of why academia is better, but let's be honest here.
-There are money considerations on both sides.)
+There are money and other practical considerations on both sides.)

 I can immediately think of 5 other things to add, but I think I'll stop here.

 &nbsp;
+*As always on this blog, this is a very tech-centric perspective.
+Your Mileage May Vary.*

+&nbsp;

 #### Notes

-[^1]: I usually use "95%"" when I give this example to people in conversation.
-I could probably also use "90%."
-It really depends on the system and how concentrated or distributed its coverage is.
-If you can write a small set of rules to capture, say, 10% of cases that your main system doesn't handle directly, you're probably still golden.
-[^2]: For example, multiple *wh*-questions that may be superiority-obeying or violating, and may or may not also contain an intervener ("which book didn't which student read?").
+[^1]: For example, multiple *wh*-questions that may be superiority-obeying or violating, and may or may not also contain an intervener ("which book didn't which student read?").
 Or dispreferred readings of quantified statements ("most of the circles are blue" meaning something like "there are more blue circles than any other color, but perhaps less than 50% in total").
 Given that they are generally super uncommon sentences, but people still have surprisingly consistent intuitions that you can bring out in a variety of experiments or in careful elicitation, you can learn quite a lot about Grammar by closely studying these judgment patterns.
+[^2]: One way in which it *may* be bad is if those exceptions disproportionately affect a particular group of users, or use cases that are commonly used by some group but not others.
+For example, if your system inherently works for white men better than it does for Black women, you should fix that in a comprehensive way, not using some patchwork.
+(If you got as far as identifying that's a problem and are using some manual fix in the meantime, you're probably already thinking ahead and are aware of potential obstacles to redoing the system as a whole, so I do acknowledge that those patches are not all bad, either.)
-[^3]: Though at some point if there are too many of these exceptions, especially if they become contradictory or unmanageable, that may be a strong argument for redoing the system.
+[^3]: In fact, at some point if there are too many of these exceptions, especially if they become contradictory or unmanageable, or if you are using them to patch over systemic biases, that may be a strong argument for redoing the system.
 (The very legit counter-argument always being "why mess with something that's already working?")
+All the same, the mere existence of some overrides doesn't make a system bad.
 [^4]: I'd be willing to bet my lunch money that the famous Fred Jelinek quote "Every time I fire a linguist, the performance of the speech recognizer goes up" is the result of him working with a small set of linguists who weren't picking the right battles.